Johnson faces Hunt in battle to be British PM

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: Boris Johnson will face Jeremy Hunt in a run-off to become Britain´s next prime minister after a final ballot of MPs on Thursday, with the winner tasked with guiding the country through Brexit.
+Boris Johnson will face Foreign Secretary Jeremy Hunt in a run-off to become Britain’s next leader after a final ballot of MPs on Thursday, with the winner tasked with guiding the country through Brexit.

-In the fifth ballot of MPs in the governing Conservative Party, former London mayor Johnson won 160 of the 313 votes, while Foreign Secretary Hunt earned 77.
+In the fifth round of voting, former foreign minister Johnson secured the support of 160 out of 313 Conservative lawmakers, while his successor and rival Hunt won 77.

-Johnson said he was "deeply honoured" to have such emphatic backing from his colleagues, having won more than half the votes.
+Johnson, a former London mayor, said he was "deeply honoured" to have such emphatic backing from his colleagues.

 "I look forward to getting out across the UK and to set out my plan to deliver Brexit, unite our country, and create a brighter future for all of us," he tweeted.